-The man who made EVP famous, Konstantin Raudive was already somewhat famous himself, studying philosophy under Carl Jung and writing numerous philosophical books that were always well received by his peers.
+The man who made EVP research famous, Konstantin Raudive, was already somewhat famous himself at the time of his paranormal research studies, studying philosophy and psychology under Carl Jung and writing numerous philosophical books that were always well received by his peers.

-The meeting led Raudive into a subject of which would become his passion, and for which he would become famous worldwide for, Electronic Voice Phenomena.
+The meeting with Jurgenson led Raudive into a subject which would become his passion, and for which he would become famous worldwide for, Electronic Voice Phenomena.

-For three months he experimented tirelessly with what he had learned and got nothing, then one day, he finally got a voice come through, his elation at finally making contact re-invigorated him, and caused him to look into different aspects and different ways of doing things, thus becoming an EVP pioneer in the process.
+For three months he experimented tirelessly with what he had learned and got nothing, then one day, he finally recorded a voice from an unknown source.
+His elation at finally making contact re-invigorated him and led him to experiment with different ways to record and conduct EVP sessions, thus becoming an EVP pioneer in the process.

-Raudive soon began to develop new ways of recording the spirit voices and tried many different things, including crystal radio sets, which he used in his early work extensively.
+As Raudive experimented, he developed new ways of recording spirit voices and tried many different things, including crystal radio sets, which he used in his early work extensively.

-Soon he developed his own custom devices to help with clearer recordings, one of which, now known as the “Raudive Diode” uses Germanium in a circuit which acts like a microphone receiver.
+Soon he developed his own custom devices to help with clearer recordings, one of which, now known as the “Raudive Diode” uses Germanium in a circuit which acts as a microphone receiver.

 Raudive conducted most of his experiments in controlled scientific conditions, using strict protocols.
 He was monitored by other scientists whilst doing his experiments, which were generally 18 minute EVP sessions.